 Can you recall a specific moment in which you were aware of what was going on with nature and the harm that has been caused to the environment?

-I grew up in Romania, since my family is from there, so I spent a big part of my childhood there, in the forest and in the amazing natural surroundings of the country.
+I grew up in Romania, since my family is from there.
+A big part of my childhood was spent there.
+I was mostly in the forest and in the amazing natural surroundings of the country.
 But my first experience was a different kind.
 I once saw a dog being hit by a car and the driver just left.
 That was really overwhelming for me.
 I was shocked that someone could hurt a dog like that and then leave, as if nothing has happened.
 That sparked something in me; that was a red flag.

 What did you do with that?

-I went to Africa, because I loved animals, and I saw with my own eyes how people are hunting animals just to have some random trophies at home.
+I went to Africa, because I loved animals.
+There I saw with my own eyes how people are hunting animals just to have some random trophies at home.
 How can this happen?
-That is when I decided to become an activist, and I started protesting and I participated in demonstrations in front of the South African embassy.
+That is when I decided to become an activist.
+I started protesting and I participated in demonstrations in front of the South African embassy.
 I’m also vegan and I’m co-founding an Israeli NGO trying to tackle the wildlife trade.
 We have a lot of that in Israel.
 There are so many things to fight for, I want to fight all the battles.

 What are the main threats for animals right now?

 In Congo, in Kenya, and in many wild places in Africa, I’ve seen lots of plastic pollution.
-I did not see that in Europe or in Israel, but in these remote places, which in theory should be well preserved and protected, I’ve seen a lot of plastic and garbage.
+I did not see that in Europe or in Israel.
+However, in these remote places, which in theory should be well preserved and protected, I’ve seen a lot of garbage.
 I’ve seen the same in South America.
 So I’ve started to clean it up.

 Why is this happening?